Skip to navigation | Skip to main content | Skip to footer

 Risk Assessments

-Please use this new radiation risk assessment template (May 2025) for all future RRAs.
+Please use the radiation risk assessment template for all future RRAs.
 Examples of RRA are available:

-Below are some Generic Risk Assessments; however, note that the order of the sections is incorrect and mut be moved onto the new RRA template:
+Below are some old examples of Risk Assessments; however, note that the order of the sections in these documents is incorrect and and can be used for guidance only.
+The current RRA template must be used for all new RRAs.
+RSU will upload new examples once available.

 Generic risk assessment for work with P-32